UPDATED Guidelines on Media Access at United Nations Headquarters

 3. Temporary Correspondents

 a.
-Temporary Correspondents may access UNHQ only through the temporary Visitors Entrance at 47th Street and 1st Avenue between 08:00 and 19:00 hours.
+Temporary Correspondents may only access UNHQ through the Visitors’ Entrance at 46th Street and 1st Avenue between 08:00 and 19:00 hours.

 b.
 Temporary Correspondents are not permitted to sign in guests.